lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 var post = new Post();
 ```

-Our class is very simple and right now doesn't make our lives easier.
-It doesn't have any fields, so let's change it.
+Our class is very simple and right now it doesn't make your live easier.
+It doesn't have any fields, so let's change that.

 ```js
 Post = Astro.Class({